What is UDI?

 How Do You Create the UDI?

 The actual product owner is responsible for creating the identifier based on an approved standard.
 First step is to generate a device identifier, the mandatory fixed portion that’s always present in the UDI.
+This portion comes from an Issuing Agency.
 It identifies the labeler, the actual manufacturer and it points to a particular model version.
 The second part of the UDI number is a production identifier and it is conditional.
 Some production controls may be on the label itself, such as manufacturing date, expiration date, lot or batch number or serial number.
 These two identifiers added together comprise the UDI.
 Sometimes, the production identifier is conditional and may not be included in the UDI at all.

 How is UDI presented on a label?